What is Exception Handling in Java?

 throws:

-“throws” is a keyword used in method signatures to indicate that this method has the potential to throw one or more given exceptions.
+The keyword throws is used in method signatures to indicate that this method has the potential to throw one or more given exceptions.
 For example:

 Uncaught Java Exceptions: